rinbo-consulting/rinbo-consulting.github.io/_posts/2015-04-15-mstr-jquery-helper.md

 tags: Technical SDK JavaScript
 ---

 So, today I've decided to do some of my exploratory work in the open.
-I've published a (very) small jQuery plugin, and accompanying MicroStrategy web plugin to make web customisation easier, and simpler to get started with.
+I've published a (very) small jQuery plugin, and accompanying MicroStrategy web plugin to make web customisation (or customization, for Google's benefit) easier, and simpler to get started with.

 The [source code is here](https://github.com/rinbo-consulting/jquery-mstr-helper), and [I've published to npm too](https://www.npmjs.com/package/mstr-helper), which is the new home for jQuery plugins.